kaniini/apk-gtk/README.md

 Right now, gtk2 is used because the main Alpine desktop is gtk2, but in theory the code should build against gtk3 and vte3 as well.

+This does *not* deal with privilege elevation, pkexec should be used.

 ## Screenshots

 ![Installing software](http://imgur.com/7Si2Hryl.png)